causa-primera/cp-core-03-apparatus-method/EN/GLOSSARY.en.md

-# GLOSSARY.en.md

-# cp-core-03 — Glossary (v0.1.0)
+# cp-core-03 — Glossary (v0.3.0)

+Use IDs (G1…G22) in `EN/ARGUMENT_MAP.en.md`, `EN/TESTS.en.md`, and other gate artifacts.

+## G1 — Apparatus (method)
+A reusable set of constraints, interfaces, and records that preserves responsible ownership under automation.

+**Boundary note:** not a policy manual; it is a structural control layer.

+## G2 — Apparatus method
+A design discipline: enforce invariants that keep responsibility-bearing acts non-delegable while allowing instrumental assistance.

+## G3 — Decision boundary
+Explicit delineation of what is decided, alternatives, and constraints at the moment of commitment.

+## G4 — Boundary legibility
+The property that decision boundaries are identifiable, describable, and stable across stakeholders.

+## G5 — Interface constraint
+A requirement on how the system presents options, uncertainty, and refusal paths so that ownership remains possible.

+## G6 — First Cause (normative locus)
+A responsibility-bearing locus (person/role/committee) capable of owning commitments.

+## G7 — Second Cause (instrumental)
+A transmissive process generating outputs without ownership.

-## G1 — Suspension (S)
+## G8 — Suspension (S)
-Genuine withholding of commitment; not mere delay or friction.
-The capacity to stop automatic continuation.
+Genuine withholding at the decision boundary.

+**Not:** friction, delay, or a mere feeling of hesitation.

-## G2 — Evaluation (E)
+## G9 — Evaluation (E)
-Criterion-guided selection among reasons/grounds, including constraints, trade-offs, and uncertainty.
+Criterion-guided selection among reasons/grounds under constraints and uncertainty.

-## G3 — Commitment / Normative Signature (K)
+## G10 — Commitment / Normative signature (K)
 An attributable stance that can be owned, challenged, revised, and sanctioned.

+## G11 — Proof of Signature (PoS)
+Procedural appropriation step: boundary + minimum viable reasons + acceptance of answerability + revision channel.

+**Not:** full model interpretability.

-## G4 — Answerability
+## G12 — Answerability
-The condition under which a subject can be required to respond to objections and consequences.
+Standing to be required to respond to objections and consequences.

-## G5 — Imputability
+## G13 — Sanctionability
-Normative assignability of a decision/action to a subject under a responsibility regime.
+Possibility of attaching consequences to a responsible locus for a commitment (legal/professional/social).

-## G6 — First Cause
-A responsibility-bearing subject capable of S→E→K as a controlled normative act.

-## G7 — Second Cause
+## G14 — Contestability
-An instrumental transmissive process producing outputs without responsibility appropriation.
+Capacity for structured objections that can re-open suspension/evaluation and force explicit reaffirmation or revision.

-## G8 — Automatic continuation
+## G15 — Criteria traceability (minimum viable reasons)
-A state where actions/decisions proceed by default, absent genuine suspension.
+Ability to retrieve the operative criteria/grounds used at commitment time at a level sufficient for challenge.

-## G9 — Externalization (delegation boundary)
+## G16 — Externalization (delegation boundary)
-Delegation of evaluation/selection to instruments in a way that risks replacing First-Cause functions.
+Delegation that risks replacing First-Cause functions with instrumental outputs.

+## G17 — Automatic continuation
+Default/inertial mode where the process proceeds such that commitment is implied without explicit ownership.

+## G18 — Second-Cause substitution
+Treating instrumental outputs as if they were owned commitments.

-## G10 — Proof of Signature (PoS)
+## G19 — Signature topology
-Procedural requirement that a commitment is owned: boundary + criteria + consequences + capacity for revision.
+Mapping from decision boundaries to accountable signatories (roles/committees), preventing diffusion.

+## G20 — Governance layer
+Institutional scaffolding (oversight, audits, procedures) supporting accountability.

+**Boundary note:** governance supports ownership but does not replace PoS.

-## G11 — Decision boundary
+## G21 — Emergency delegation mode
-The explicit delineation of what was decided, what alternatives existed, and what constraints applied.
+A bounded exception where speed forces partial delegation, compensated by explicit logging and post-hoc answerability.

-## G12 — Challenge channel
+## G22 — Revision / retraction
-A defined mechanism to introduce objections that can re-open suspension/evaluation and force explicit reaffirmation or revision.
+Controlled mechanism to change or withdraw commitments under defeat while preserving accountability.